wix/stylable/site/docs/guides/runtime.md

 ```

 > **Note**
-> Any `data-*` attribute passed in a base overrides its generated equivalent.
+> Any `data-*` attribute passed in the base overrides its generated equivalent.